-2.18 hav ality of life is a distinguishing feature of the borough.
-This is part of the reason why so many people re chosen to relocate their businesses and homes to Chorley.
-Contributing to the outstanding quality ife are a number of assets which distinguish and define Chorley from the areas surrounding it and ke apparent its unique appeal.
-These include: Historical appeal - associations with famous historical figures such as Cromwell and Shakespeare; A legacy of fine civic architecture and parks; Market town heritage - the market has been a part of daily life in the town since 1498 and creates a bustling and exciting urban environment; An "intimately scaled" town centre - with all amenities in walking distance of one another; The Leeds Liverpool Canal - which winds its route through the borough is enjoyed by many; Unspoiled upland countryside on the doorstep (the West Pennine moorland and foothills located to the east); Access to three National Parks within a 1-hour drive of the town; Traditional village life within easy reach of services and amenities of the larger urban centres; and Excellent motorway connections to Manchester, Liverpool and Preston.
-2.19 Thi s strategy is designed to make best use of the current assets that the borough has to offer, and to

-2.19 This strategy is designed to make best use of the current assets that the borough has to offer, and to create the right conditions for new opportunities to flourish - ensuring a bright future for Chorley.
+- 2.18 Quality of life is a distinguishing feature of the borough.
+This is part of the reason why so many people have chosen to relocate their businesses and homes to Chorley.
+Contributing to the outstanding quality of life are a number of assets which distinguish and define Chorley from the areas surrounding it and make apparent its unique appeal.
+These include: - □ Historical appeal associations with famous historical figures such as Cromwell and Shakespeare; - □ A legacy of fine civic architecture and parks; - Market town heritage the market has been a part of daily life in the town since 1498 and creates a bustling and exciting urban environment; - An "intimately scaled" town centre with all amenities in walking distance of one another; - □ The Leeds Liverpool Canal which winds its route through the borough is enjoyed by many; - Unspoiled upland countryside on the doorstep (the West Pennine moorland and foothills located to the east); - Access to three National Parks within a 1-hour drive of the town; - Traditional village life within easy reach of services and amenities of the larger urban centres; and - Excellent motorway connections to Manchester, Liverpool and Preston. - 2.19 This strategy is designed to make best use of the current assets that the borough has to offer, and to create the right conditions for new opportunities to flourish ensuring a bright future for Chorley.
 Maintaining and developing these assets will be important both in making Chorley a place where people choose to live and work; and in capitalising on the economic potential of the borough's tourism and leisure assets.